 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine structuring alternatives for banks that seek to collaborate with fintech companies and the legal and regulatory issues that arise with each.
+This CLE course will examine structuring alternatives for banks that seek to collaborate with fintech companies and the legal and regulatory issues that arise with each.
 The panel discussion will include key provisions to include in third-party contracts or joint ventures, and the mechanics of investing through a bank holding company or affiliate when a bank elects to invest in a fintech provider.

 - The emergence of fintech as a provider of banking services

 - Regulatory concerns: due diligence, selection and ongoing oversight of the third-party relationship

 - Deciding on the structure of collaboration--pros and cons of each

 - Joint venture